dasoljlee/GAM305_Team1/README.md

 Jessi: Initially, I created the traceability matrix with the test plan include in another tab.
 I think we can keep using the same one or creating a duplicate of the test plan tab.
 I'll create one just incase as well as adding our new updated information.

+[Evan] A changelog will be maintained in the Traceability Matrix and Test Plan document detailing the intended feature, issues/bugs discovered, the bug’s severity, the actions that cause the bug to occur, and how it was fixed.

+[Evan] Immediately following discovery, we could inform the team through Discord of any bugs found and what seemed to cause it to occur so that everyone is aware.
+Then, the team member that implemented the bugged game mechanic could dive deeper into it and find a solution.
+They would update the test plan changelog as they work on the bug fix.

 ## Schedule
 [Schedule Link](https://snhu-my.sharepoint.com/:x:/g/personal/dasol_lee_snhu_edu/EcpXnesIOY9IlKhKPIUpziwBNo3KOAseOwArkaQKKHzwYA?e=reQOFa)